fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 FontForge is libre software, so you can download, share and install copies without any restrictions on usage - both commercial or personal use is encouraged.
 It is a community-maintained application, and anyone can contribute to the source code.

-FontForge is available in easy to install packages for Windows, Mac OS X and GNU+Linux operating systems.
+FontForge is available in easy to install packages for Windows, Mac OS X and GNU/Linux operating systems.

 ### Installing FontForge on Windows